Positive Markov processes in Laplace duality: Laplace duality: semigroups

 \ref{extensionat0}.
 By what we have just established we may consider $p:=(p_t(x,\cdot))_{(t,x)\in [0,\infty)\times [0,\infty)}$ as a family of probabilities on $[0,\infty)$.
 It is clear that $p_0(0,\{0\})=1$, so $p$ has the normality property.
 Let us check the semigroup property of $p$ (for point of issue $0$, it being clear for points of issue out of $(0,\infty)$).
 For $\{s,t\}\subset [0,\infty)$:

-since Laplace transforms determine probabilities on $\BB_{[0,\infty]}$ it is enough.
+since Laplace transforms determine probabilities on $\BB_{[0,\infty]}$ the semigroup property follows.
 Thus we can extend $X'$ to $X$ by asking that $X$ has the transition kernels $p$ on $[0,\infty)$ and $\infty$ absorbing.
 It is plain that the resulting positive Markov processes is weakly-$[0,\infty)$ continuous at $0$, also completely monotone.
 Consequently, Theorem~\ref{thm:completemonotonicity}\ref{thmcompletemonotonicity1} applies and ensures existence of a positive Markov process that is in $(0^+\cdot\infty,\infty\cdot 0^+)$-Laplace duality therewith.

 \ref{extensionatinfinity}.
 Concerning $p$, by the findings of \ref{extensionat0} it remains to check the semigroup property for point of issue $\infty$, but this follows essentially verbatim as it was done in \ref{extensionat0} for $0$.
 Thus we end up with a normal measurable Markovian family of kernels $p$.
 The associated $[0,\infty]$-valued Markov process is weakly continuous both at $0$ and $\infty$ and is completely monotone.
 In turn, Theorem~\ref{thm:completemonotonicity}\ref{thmcompletemonotonicity4} applies and ensures existence of a positive Markov process that is in $(0^+\cdot\infty,\infty^{-}\cdot 0)$-Laplace duality therewith. \end{proof} Remark~\ref{rem:restriction} and Proposition~\ref{prop:continuousextensionat0} can be applied one after the other.
 We have left in them unaddressed the issue of whether or not the resulting processes have modifications with nice, say c\`adl\`ag paths: the discussion concerned only the procurement of a Markovian family of kernels restricting/extending the given one.
-Though, this problem is fortunately trivial at least when extending a given c\`adl\`ag process by absorbing points.
+Though, this problem is trivial at least when extending a given c\`adl\`ag process by absorbing points.

 We close this subsection by making precise how the insistance on the state-spaces $[0,\infty]$ in Laplace duality represents no loss of generality relative to the situation in which we would have also allowed $(0,\infty)$, $[0,\infty)$, etc. \begin{remark} Let $X$ and $Y$ be Markov processes with respective state-spaces $E$ and $F$, subsets of $[0,\infty]$, supersets of $(0,\infty)$, that are in Laplace duality on $E\times F$: